flyingraptor/code-vsm/README.md

 # code-vsm
-A tool that outputs a value stream mapping from your code flow
+A tool that outputs a value stream from your code flow and useful statistics